Arkansas Post: Fourth location (Red Bluff)

 In 1777 and 1778, the post was partially inundated by floodwaters.
 The garrison captain, Balthazar de Villiers, wrote to the Spanish governor of Louisiana, Bernardo de Gálvez, requesting the post be moved upriver.
 De Villiers cited annual flooding and the long distance from the local Quapaw villages as concerns.
 In the fall of 1778, Colonel David Rogers and Capt.
 Robert Benham made a stop here while on their way to meet with Gálvez to convince him that Spain should support the Continental Army in the American Revolutionary War.

 Gálvez gave permission for de Villiers to move the post back to the site of the second French post, 36 miles upriver at Red Bluff, and in 1779, the post was relocated.
 The colonists hoped the settlement would be less flood-prone.
 Fort Carlos III was built here in July 1781, near the former Le Houssaye fort.
 It consisted of several small buildings surrounded by a stockade.
 During the last two decades of the 18th century, several Americans from the new United States settled at the post.
 They developed a separate American village on the bluffs north of the river, nearer to the Quapaw villages.
 Many of these settlers arrived as refugees from the American Revolutionary War.

-The first Battle of Arkansas Post was on April 17, 1783, when James Colbert, a British Indian trader and partisan, conducted a raid with fellow partisans and their Chickasaw allies against Spanish forces controlling Arkansas Post.
+The only battle of the Revolution fought in present-day Arkansas took place on April 17, 1783, when Captain James Colbert of the 16th Regiment of Foot led a force of British partisans and Chickasaw allies on a raid against Spanish forces controlling Arkansas Post.
 This was part of a small British campaign against the Spanish on the Mississippi River during the American Revolutionary War, when power was shifting in North America.
 The Spanish defended it with their soldiers, Quapaw allies, and settlers acting as Indians to scare off the partisans.

-Fort Carlos III was deteriorating due to erosion of the bluff by the river, so the Spanish chose a site about half a mile from the waterfront.
-In March 1791 they built Fort San Estevan (later called Fort Madison).
-The complex included a house, large barracks, storehouse and kitchen, all surrounded by a stockade.
+Fort Carlos III suffered from constant river erosion, so the Spanish relocated the military garrison to a site about half a mile from the waterfront and, in March 1791, built Fort San Estevan (renamed Fort Madison after the Louisiana Purchase).
+Fort San Estevan included a commandant's house, large barracks, storehouse and kitchen, all surrounded by a stockade.